robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 way more time than I needed to.
 A
 [Reddit post](https://www.reddit.com/r/ResistanceBand/comments/xna9bd/comment/ipwrygj/)
 mentioned PVC and dowels instead of rollers.
 This is what I ended up using.
-I'm happy with the solution, because it's not as deep (16 inches) or as heavy (2 pounds each).
+I'm happy with the solution, because it's not as deep or as heavy.

 ### Wood Fixation

 The box hardware stores have crappy 2x4s.
 They are quite uneven or damaged on one side.
-I spent too long go through stacks of 2x4s trying to find the "right one".
-I ended up buying a stair tread, something I've used before.
-They have to be straight and clean or people are going to trip.
+I spent too long going through stacks of 2x4s trying to find the "right one".
+I ended up buying a stair tread, something I've used before for nice pine.
+They have to be straight and clean or people are going to trip going up the stairs.
 They are typically 1 inch thick, which was *almost* perfect.
 I had to compromise.

 This meant cutting a 1 inch piece of wood straight.
 These are the side pieces of the BandBox and they have to be level so the box sits flat and so the cross piece (where you place your feet) is level.
-I figured the first cutting experiment was in order.
+I figured a cutting experiment was in order.
 You can see the left over piece of stair tread in the first picture.
-My cuts without a table saw or guide rail were too uneven to work well.
-And anyway, 1 inch was a little narrow for dowel/PVC holes.
+My cuts (without a table saw or guide rail) were too uneven to work well.
+And anyway, 1 inch was a little narrow for the dowel/PVC holes.

 There are many lumber places near where I live.
 I was out driving near one and stopped by.
 It was pretty quiet outside.
 Of course, it turned